Roy-lab/drmn/README.md

 ![alt text](example_input/drmn_overview.png "Overview of DRMN.
 Given a cell lineage (or a time course), and context-specific and context-independent features for each cell line, DRMN infers modules of coexpressed genes in each cell line and infers a regulatory program for each module.
 DRMN allows for change in module assignment of genes across cell lines based on similarity of cell lines and changes in expression of genes.")

 For data pre-processing steps needed for feature generation, see [feature generation](dataprocessing.md).
 For explanation of different input files, see [other input files for DRMN](otherinputs.md).
-The enclosed example script [run_example.sh](run_example.sh) shows how to run DRMN on an example input dataset[example_input].
+The enclosed example script [run_example.sh](run_example.sh) shows how to run DRMN on an example [input dataset](example_input).

 # Usage and other parameters